 - Gloves and safety glasses

-You're going to end with rough cuts, rough corners, use a file for metal to round them smooth.
+You're going to end up with rough cuts, rough corners, use a file for metal to round those corners smooth.

-This is how it looks at the end.
+This is how it looked at the end.

-There was no need for a screw at the top front.
-I added those because it looks better.
+There was no need for a screw at the top front, I added it just for looks.

 This is how it looks inside the house.